If You're An e-Tailer And Not Delivering Same Day, Watch Out

 - Enough volume of business with a parcel delivery service (UPS or Fedex, for instance) to have them ready to pick up your order and deliver it to your customer the same freakin’ day.

 - Enough locations so that you can offer same day delivery in as many places as your customers are located.

 Unless you’re an e-tailer that’s roughly the size of the Internet, Amazon is way, way ahead of you.
 Number 2 above is easy enough to acquire.
 Most e-commerce resources can set you up with a real-time, automated order processing system.
 This will guarantee you’ll get your orders to your warehouse within moments of your customer placing them.

 Number 1 takes money.
 Can you reasonably afford to stock enough inventory to meet all of your customer requests, all the time – and have it ready to be picked and shipped the day the order comes in?
 One way that might make this possible is to limit what your website offers.
 Amazon doesn’t do this, in case you haven’t noticed.

-But if you can manage your inventory so that you’re only stocking the handful of items that your website offers, you may have found a small-scale solution.
+If you can manage your inventory so that you’re only stocking the handful of items that your website offers, you may have found a small-scale solution.
 This takes careful coordination between sales, marketing, webmasters and supply chain.
-Of course, in many small companies – that all might be the same person.
+In many small companies – that all might be the same person.

 Amazon’s speeding the evolution of retail at quantum speed.
-They’re delivering what their customers want, when they want it – i.e. optimizing supply chain at a dizzying rate.
-And even if you figure out how to catch up to same day delivery, Amazon’s fleet of drones will end up changing the game again before we know it.
+They’re delivering what their customers want when they want it – i.e. optimizing supply chain at a dizzying rate.
+Even if you figure out how to catch up to same day delivery, Amazon’s fleet of drones will end up changing the game again before we know it.